Documentation

 -d '<?xml version="1.0"?><methodCall><methodName>rig.get_vfo</methodName></methodCall>'

-• Debug mode: Run ./clx --debug and enable flrig debug messages from the Debug menu to see full XML-RPC traffic.
+• Debug mode: Run ./clx --debug and enable Rig Debug Logging from the Debug menu to see command/response traffic.

 The entry row at the top of the log accepts QSO data.
 Fields vary by contest but always include callsign, frequency/band, mode, and exchange data.